 Local Area Coordinators (LACs) are local organisations that help participants, their families and carers access the NDIS.
 LACs help participants write and manage their plans and also connect participants to mainstream services and local and community-based supports.

 More information is available on www.ndis.gov.au

 How is the NDIS rolling out in our region?

 The NDIS has been available in the Bayside Peninsula since 1 April 2018.
 The LAC for Bayside Peninsula is Brotherhood of St Laurence.
 They cover the LGAs of:

-The NDIS will become available in the Southern Melbourne area from 1 September 2018.
+The NDIS has been available in the Southern Melbourne area since 1 September 2018.
 The LAC for Southern Melbourne is Latrobe Community Health Service.
 They will cover the LGAs of: